Closed-Form Last Layer Optimization: Introduction

 In an experiment, \cite{barboni_ultra-fast_2025} propose to update the last layer by an exponential moving average of closed-form solutions to account for the stochasticity in SGD.
 However, this approach decouples the last layer from the backbone, as they no longer optimize the same loss, which leads to instabilities.
 In contrast, our approach for stochasticity allows the last layer and the backbone to continue optimizing for the same loss.

-\textbf{Layer-wise learning.} \cite{singh_layer-specific_2015,you_large_2017} propose to tune the learning rates of SGD layer-wise.
-Without the regularization to previous last layer solutions, our method is analogous to putting a large learning rate on the last layer. \cite{you_large_2017} further show that, while shallower layers tend to have smaller gradients, this is not a reason for such layers needing larger learning rates, as the layer weights also appear to be smaller themselves.
+\textbf{Layer-wise learning.} \cite{singh_layer-specific_2015,you_large_2017} propose to tune the learning rates of SGD layer-wise. \cite{you_large_2017} further show that, while shallower layers tend to have smaller gradients, this is not a reason for such layers needing larger learning rates, as the layer weights also appear to be smaller themselves.
 Indeed, \cite{chen_which_2022} analyze the convergence speeds of different layers during optimization, and show that, despite smaller gradients, shallower layers learn faster than deeper layers.
 Our method thus remediates this layer convergence bias for the last layer.

 \textbf{Bayesian last layers.} These works leverage closed-form or quasi-closed-form solutions for last layer Bayesian posteriors to train them with variational inference \citep{harrison_variational_2023,brunzema_bayesian_2024,harrison_heteroscedastic_2025}.
 In contrast, the present work does not construct a Bayesian posterior, and instead leverages closed-form solutions for the last layer to accelerate optimization.